-The Powerline Map screen is where you view and manage your Powerline network.
+You can use genie's Powerline map to view and manage your Powerline network.

 - > To navigate to the Powerline map: - 1.
 On a computer that is connected to your Powerline network, launch NETGEAR genie. - 2.
-From the NETGEAR genie Home screen, click Network Map on the dashboard or select it from the list of menu items on the left.
+From the NETGEAR genie Home screen, click Network Map on the dashboard.